VISIT SWITZERLAND`S CHRISTMAS MARKETS

-This post will tell you which are the Switzerland´s best Christmas markets, as well as their location and times.
-So many are worth a visit, but you can’t go wrong with the markets on this list.
+This post will tell you which are Switzerland´s best Christmas markets, as well as their location and times.
+Many are worth a visit, but you can’t go wrong with the markets on this list.

 Christmas Markets in Switzerland normally start in the last November week and last until the 23rd December.
 However, please make sure to check out the exact opening hours for the Christmas market you want to check out to avoid disappointment.

 Zurich in winter also means visiting beautiful Christmas markets.
-There are lots to choose from and you’ll surely find one to please everyone.
-In the Old Town, there is a very beautiful and historic market – the oldest one in Zurich.
+There are lots to choose from, and you’ll surely find one to please everyone.
+In the Old Town, there is a wonderful and historic market – the oldest one in Zurich.

-The Weihnachtsmarkt im Dörfli Christmas market is festive and colorful, as well as one of the most traditional in the city.
+The Weihnachtsmarkt im Dörfli Christmas market is festive and colorful and one of the most traditional in the city.

 Do not miss the Christmas market at Werdmühleplatz, where you will see the Singing Christmas tree – rows of choirs arranged on a podium and singing Christmas carols.
 I

-The Christkindlimarkt at Zurich Main Station has 140 stalls selling foods and goods, but also has a gorgeous Christmas tree that is almost 10 meters tall with thousands of Swarovski crystals on it.
+The Christkindlimarkt at Zurich Main Station has 140 stalls selling foods and goods and has a gorgeous Christmas tree that is almost 10 meters tall with thousands of Swarovski crystals on it.

 The Münsterhof Christmas market is also popular, especially if you like local goods.
 This is their focus, and it is located between the Fraumünster church and traditional guild houses.
 This market also has a culture tent where you can enjoy concerts, workshops, and readings.